SUSTAINABLE SLOPES

 Coronet Peak belongs to family owned and operated tourism powerhouse – NZSki.
 Our sister mountains are across the valley at The Remarkables and further north at Methven’s Mt Hutt.

-At NZSki our primary greenhouse gas emission sources are diesel fuel - used for grooming and transport - and electricity.
-Together our three mountains produce approximately 3000 tonnes of greenhouse gas emissions (Scope 1 and 2 only) annually.
+At NZSki our primary greenhouse gas emission sources are diesel fuel - used for grooming, transport and building heating - and electricity.
+Together our three mountains produce approximately 3000 Tonnes of greenhouse gas emissions (Scope 1 and 2 only) annually.

 *Using the market-based reporting methodology as per the GHG Protocol’s Scope 2 Guidance.